International Style: 1932–1944

 The residential area of Södra Ängby in western Stockholm, Sweden, blended an international or functionalist style with garden city ideals.
 Encompassing more than 500 buildings, most of them designed by Edvin Engström, it remains the largest coherent functionalist or "International Style" villa area in Sweden and possibly the world, still well-preserved more than a half-century after its construction in 1933–40 and protected as a national cultural heritage.

 Zlín is a city in the Czech Republic which was in the 1930s completely reconstructed on principles of functionalism.
 In that time the city was a headquarters of Bata Shoes company and Tomáš Baťa initiated a complex reconstruction of the city which was inspired by functionalism and the Garden city movement.
 Tomas Bata Memorial is the most valuable monument of the Zlín functionalism.
 It is a modern paraphrase of the constructions of high gothic style period: the supporting system and colourful stained glass and the reinforced concrete skeleton and glass.

-With the rise of Nazism, a number of key European modern architects fled to the USA.
+With the rise of Nazism, a number of key European modern architects fled to the US.
 When Walter Gropius and Marcel Breuer fled Germany they both arrived at the Harvard Graduate School of Design, in an excellent position to extend their influence and promote the Bauhaus as the primary source of architectural modernism.
-When Mies fled in 1938, he first fled to England, but on emigrating to the USA he went to Chicago, founded the Second School of Chicago at IIT and solidified his reputation as a prototypical modern architect.
+When Mies fled in 1938, he first fled to England, but on emigrating to the US he went to Chicago, founded the Second School of Chicago at IIT and solidified his reputation as a prototypical modern architect.